krishnadheerajp/ETG-ML-AI-Skill-India-Internship/Summer Olympics Analysis/README.md

 7. Which event is most popular in terms on number of players?
 (Top 5)
 8. Which sport is having most female Gold Medalists?
 (Top 5)

+For a better understanding, the required data has been represented in the form of tables and bar plots.

 ## For any queries, you can contact me: